sysgears/apollo-universal-starter-kit/README.md

 > Apollo Universal Starter Kit is an boilerplate for [Universal] web app development built on top of [Apollo],
 > [GraphQL], [React], [Express] with SQL storage support and [Twitter Bootstrap] integration.
-> Hot Code Reload of backend & frontend using [Webpack 2] and [React Hot Loader 3] to reflect your changes instantly
+> Hot Code Reload of backend & frontend using [Webpack] and [React Hot Loader 3] to reflect your changes instantly
 > and help you stay productive.

 ## Hot Code Reload demo